vincenzo261003/remoteLogs/README.md

 # remoteLogs
-Javascript library to send console logs to a remote server
+A Javascript library to send console logs to a remote server